 Admin Setup Tutorial

-3. If this section is being accessed by the user for the first time, they will see a screen like the below:
+If the scorecard is being accessed by the customer for the first time, and they are NOT logged in, they will see a screen like the below:

-1. They must enter a name and gender (for handicapping purposes), and can optionally enter their handicap (for leaderboards and net scoring games) and email address (for scorecard recovery).
+They must enter a name (becomes Nickname) and gender (for par and handicapping purposes), and can optionally enter their handicap (for leaderboards and net scoring games)

 There are a number of features in the scorecard page of the app (all labeled accordingly above).
 Let's take a look at each: